PiotrPodsiadly/ccl-polska/README.md

 If you have a web developer familiar with GIT version control system, fork it on github.
 If you have limited dev resources you can just click "Download ZIP" button.

-## Edit index.html and provide your text instead of existing Polish text
+## Edit index.php and provide your text instead of existing Polish text
 ## Edit img files
 Preferably
 Download Gimp https://www.gimp.org/downloads/